NicMoe/tableau-intro-with-trees/README.md

    Click on 'Color' in the 'Marks' box.
 Click 'Edit Colors…' in the pop-up box: the hex codes used in the [PDF](http://chicagorti.org/CanopySummaries)'s are `#dddddd` for 'Unsuitable', `#aed000` for 'Plantable', and `#006600` for 'Canopy'.
 Click 'OK'.

    To change the ordering to match the chart, mouseover the blue 'Status' within the 'Marks' box and click on the down arrow.
-Click 'Sort…', sort by 'Manual sort', and modify to reflect [PDF](http://chicagorti.org/CanopySummaries) charts ('Unsuitable' on top, 'Canopy' on bottom).
+Click 'Sort…', sort by 'Manual sort', and modify to reflect [PDF](http://chicagorti.org/CanopySummaries) chart order ('Unsuitable' on top, 'Canopy' on bottom).

 10. Add a filter.
 Drag 'Town' (under 'Dimensions') into the 'Filters' box.
 In the pop-up, select the 'Use all' or 'All' button, and click 'OK'.
 This filter will come into play once we create a dashboard.
 11. Create a calculated field for use in a tooltip.